espressif/idf-eclipse-plugin/README.md

 In most cases, only two things are required to start debugging an esp-idf project:
 1) Create a debug configuration
 2) Check whether the board in the created configuration corresponds to the board in use.
+> **Note:** If you're using Windows, you may need to install drivers using Zadig to run a debug session successfully.
+For detailed instructions, please refer to this [guide](#driversInstallation).

 The fastest way to create a debug configuration is to expand the configuration list in the launch bar and click `New Launch Configuration...`.
 Then select `ESP-IDF GDB OpenOCD Debugging` -> Double Click or `Next`.
 After that, the preview for the new debug configuration will open where it's necessary to check the board.